CrossyChainsaw/Portfolio/README.md

 ##### Can you give examples for cultural differences that you have experienced in your study or life?
 How do you explain these differences?
 Actually, no. I have never really experienced these cultural differences at work nor did I experience them at school.
 This is probably because im very integrated in the dutch culture.
 The only really difference i noticed that i take into account, is that sometimes people with autism get on my nerves.
 But I try to ignore it since they can't do a thing about it.
 And till now its going pretty good, but that's not a cultural difference, maybe i have autism too.

+##### What is your culture?
+My culture in short consists of a few practises and norms.
+Every friday i try to go to the mosque for my religion.
+I have respect for everyone, doesn't matter if its a kid that's 4 years old or an elder, i threat them both the same most respectful way i can.
+Justice is somthing i find very important, threat others with justice.
+Threat others like you want to be threated, thats like on of the most important sentence in life for me.
+I like a good structure, i'm **usually** good at planning.
+I dont like it if theres no structure. i can tell more and give more examples, but everything i want to write down ends up with 'threat others like you want to be threated'. for example, if i dont help my sis with moving out.
+I wouldn't expect her to help me moving out.
+And at last parents come before anything.

+##### What did you  do to improve the group communications with respect to cultural differences?
+Since i cant give examples in the group project ill take examples of real life.
+If i see a family member i always try to start the conversation by saying 'salaam wa alaikum'.
+Its just a respectfull way to greet muslims.
+If someone says it to you, you respond with 'Wa alaykumu s-salam'.
+A huge cultural difference I'm confronted with in the netherlands is going out to party and drinking beer and all that.
+I don't drink, I have no interest in it and its also forbidden in my religion. going out to a club looks very wrong to me so i always pass.
+Just the stories you hear the videos you see.
+To me it all feels very wrong and it doesnt fit into my culture.

+### Ethics
+I've split this section up in 7 questions.

+#### What is ethics in software engineering?
+Ethics is software engineering mean that, engineers should think about the consequences of their product.
+They should avoid giving a group of people bad consequences.

+#### Why is ethics important in software engineering?
+Over the years the impact of software on our lives has grown on an insane level. everywhere around you is software.
+Engineers should take ethics into account, because they could mess up people their lives.
+How you would ask?
+For exmaple lets look at factories.
+Over the years more and more processes in factories got automised.
+This resulted in people losing their jobs.
+Losing your job unexpectedly as an adult could be very fatal since you have lots of charges you gotta pay, and as an adult its not always easy to find a job.

+#### What do you have to do as a software engineer to address ethical aspects in your work?

+#### How do you know that your ethical considerations match with those of other software engineers?

+#### Which ethical aspects play a role in your project?

+#### Do you foresee ethical conflicts caused by your software?
+What kind of?

+#### Can you do something to avoid or minimize these conflicts?

 ### Coding Together
 We didn't have very strict coding standards in our team.
 We did have one rule and that is to code everything in English.